SamHou0/ComputerTimeControl/README_EN.md

 # ComputerTimeControl

 [简体中文](README.md)|English

+Note: This app is now ONLY available in Chinese.
+The comments in the code will soon be translated into English.

+If you know how to add English to the UI, please create a Pull Request.

 An app to lock your computer for a period of time.

 ## Features

 - Secure Desktop: Use the windows secure desktop to create a workspace without distraction.
 - Deep foucs: Turn off the computer for some time.
 It will automatically shutdown when your boot.
 - Time restriction: Prevent you from using one app for too long.